ebefrank/ebefrank.github.io/_posts/2020-2-20-ai-business.md

   - Price
     - Standard or Project
     - AI implies disruptive flexible invests and payments
-    - No underbidding, it’s about automation and control
+    - It’s about automation and control, less discounts
     - No intelligence without automation, don’t forget appropriate infrastructure
 - **Data**
   - Sourcing of Data
-  - Control of sampling entities and management of diversity
+  - Control of instrumentation, sampling entities and diversity
   - Ownership of Data or Partaking agreements
-  - Understanding of synthetic Data, documented modifications and fusion of sources
+  - Understanding of synthetic Data, modifications applied and state of sources
-    - Derived and defined Probabilities
   - QUALITY Management of Data
-  - Structure of Data like Graph or Semantic
+  - Graph or semantic structure allow for alternative and re-use
-  - Capability to conduct Updates of Datasets
+  - Capability to conduct updates of Datasets
 - **Foundation for Algorithms**
   - Math, Engineering, Stats, Distributions
-    - Own key developments
+    - Owned key developments
     - Derive criteria for an industry platform

   - Modeling (Including Virtual Worlds for Testing)